tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 This repository contains SpreadsheetGear code samples for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.

 [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is a source code editor for Windows, Linux and MacOS.
 This repository is based on a fork of [SpreadsheetGear/SpreadsheetGearExplorerSamples](https://github.com/SpreadsheetGear/SpreadsheetGearExplorerSamples) which was developed using Visual Studio 2022 on Windows.
-Sample code has been simplified for VSCode with one solution file (.sln) per folder, only one possible startup project (.csproj) per solution, and VSCode workspace (.code-workspace) files.
+Code samples have been simplified for VSCode with one solution file (.sln) per folder, only one possible startup project (.csproj) per solution, and VSCode workspace (.code-workspace) files.

 * **Sample code for SpreadsheetGear in Visual Studio Code on Windows:**
   *   [Samples_WPF](/Samples_WPF) - Contains C# sample code for WPF.